mattiaf/GettingCleaningData/CodeBook.md

 where each block has the following meaning:
 * [domain] can be either t (time) or f (frequency)
 * [Physical Origin] can be either Body or Gravity
-* [Instrument] can be either Accelerometer or Gyroscope
+* [Instrument] can be either Acceleration or Gyroscope
 * [Jerk], if present, indicates that the measure is a Jerk signal representing the body linear acceleration and angular velocity
 * [Statistics] can be either Mean or Std (Standard Deviation)
 * [Direction] can be either X,Y,Z or Mag in case of magnitude of the signal